 This freedom is groundbreaking not only for seamless class discussions, but for demonstrations in STEM classes.
 In lab sciences, this is especially important, as professors can show students fully how to do experiments, while answering questions in real time.
 The remote students can also watch their classmates doing the same experiments, learning in a much more communal, peer-oriented way.

 Colleges are still facing the dilemmas of crafting a unified learning environment for both remote and in-person learners, and advancing classroom technology while not further burdening teachers.
 Furthermore, they face the problem that student life isn’t the same—sports games, parties, crowded tables in the dining hall, are no longer options for socializing and community, at least for now.
 What college students need, then, are ways to maintain that sense of community however they can.
 This technology not only highly improves learning, engagement, and discussion in the classroom, it brings together college students and teachers in a way that everyone is craving.

+We should be able to shape the next generation of young professionals, no matter what is happening in the world around us.
 Learn how you can implement modern technology in your lecture hall with our Educational IT Services.
 We help educators find affordable solutions to augment teaching in their lectures and labs.